A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

-The trainee's ability to avoid any crashes is termed job {\it safety}.
+Job {\it safety} is the trainee’s ability to keep the drone and other traffic agents safe during the inspection.
 The lack of ability to keep safe in inspection is measured by the total lost score due to crashes:

 where $\omega_h$, $\omega_v$, and $\omega_o$ are losses from each crash into a human, a vehicle, and any other object, respectively.
 In TASBID, $\omega_h$ and $\omega_v$ are set to be -100, indicating a crash into a traffic agent usually has severe consequences such as a fatality or a hospitalized incident. $\omega_o$ is set to be -3, indicating the consequence of crash into other objects is more related to the drone damage. $P'_S$ is set to be -100 in TASBID, meaning that no more points will be further deducted if the cumulative loss has reached $P'_S$.
 Therefore, the range of $P_S$ score is [-100,0].
-Limiting the loss due to crashes by $P'_S$ can avoid the scenario that $P_S$ dominates scores of other performance measurements.
+Limiting the loss by $P'_S$ can avoid the scenario that safety dominates other performance metrics.

-A trainee's ability to recognize surface defects correctly during the inspection is termed {\it accuracy}.
+{\it Accuracy} is the trainee's ability to keep alert during the inspection and thus develop the visual perception of the bridge condition.
+With situational awareness, inspectors can efficiently utilize the assistant drone in data collection and, later, effectively collaborate with machine learning algorithms in analyzing the inspection video data.
 The assessment module calculates the recall (the portion of the surface defects that the trainee detected correctly):

-and the precision (the portion of snapshots that contain a surface defect):
+and the precision (the portion of snapshots with a surface defect):

 to measure the accuracy. $\text{F}_\beta$ further integrates the recall and the precision as a single metric:

 where $\beta$ is a non-negative coefficient indicating the relative importance of recall with respect to precision.
 Setting $\beta$ as zero indicates precision is dominantly important, and setting it as $\infty$ means recall is dominantly important. $\beta$ is equal to one if precision and recall are equally important. $\text{F}_\beta$ is within [0, 100\%].
 Accordingly, the score of accuracy is measured as